shigeyukey/shige-addons-wiki/src/anki-restart-v2.md

 ### Custom Anki Path

-To restart Anki, the path to the Anki executable file is required (win:anki.exe, Mac:anki.app, Linux:anki).
-If the automatically detected Anki path is incorrect, you will need to set it manually.
+If the restart has already succeeded there is no need to change this option.
+To restart Anki the path to the Anki executable file is required (win:anki.exe, Mac:anki.app, Linux:anki).
+If the auto detected Anki path is incorrect you will need to set it manually.

+## Options

 ### Trigger restart when add-ons are updated